 What are Mutual Funds?

 A mutual fund is a type of trust that raises funds from investors with similar financial goals and invests those funds according to the investment objective in a variety of asset classes.
-In simple terms, mutual funds are financial intermediaries created with the aim of skillfully managing the money acquired from all different sorts of investors.
+In simple terms, mutual funds are financial intermediaries created to manage the money acquired from various investors skillfully.

 It is established as a trust, with a Sponsor, Trustees, Asset Management Company (AMC), and Custodian.
 The trust is created by one or more sponsors who are registered with the Securities and Exchange Board of India (SEBI) and act similarly to a company’s promoter.